Pometry/Raphtory/docs/user-guide/getting-started/1_get_started.md

 ![UI Search page](../../assets/images/raphtory_ui_search_empty.png)

-You can use the **Query Builder** to select the graph you created and identify which baboons attack each other in the last month.
+You can use the **Query Builder** to select the graph you created and identify which baboons attacked each other in the last month.

 ![UI Search page](../../assets/images/raphtory_ui_search_baboon_attacks.png)